Eyevinn/osaas-api-docs/docs/index.md

 ## Getting Started

 To access the APIs for the services running in Eyevinn Open Source Cloud you need a Service Access Token (SAT).
 The SATs are unique for each type of service.
-To obtain an SAT you will be using the Personal Access Token (PAT) that you have previously received by your sales representative at Eyevinn.
+To obtain an SAT you will be using the Personal Access Token (PAT) that you have available in the [Eyevinn OSC web console](https://eyevinn.osaas.io).

 ### Example: Acquire an SAT for FAST Engine as a Service